DHTMLX/gantt-docs/data/desktop/dnd.md

 Dragging projects with subtasks
 -------------------------------------------

-Tasks of [project type](api/gantt_types_config.md) are not draggable by default.
+Tasks of the [project type](api/gantt_types_config.md) are not draggable by default.
-You can enable drag and drop using api/gantt_drag_project_config.md config:
+You can enable drag and drop of projects using the api/gantt_drag_project_config.md config:

 ~~~js
 gantt.config.drag_project = true;
 ~~~